Isle Royale National Park: Prehistory

-The Survival of Angelique Mott
+Angelique Mott

-In 1845, an Ojibwe woman named Angelique and her voyageur husband Charlie Mott were left on Isle Royale, as hires for Cyrus Mendenhall and the Lake Superior Copper Company.
+In 1845, an Ojibwe woman named Angelique and her voyageur husband Charles Mott were left on Isle Royale, as hires for Cyrus Mendenhall and the Lake Superior Copper Company.
 They were hired and carried to Isle Royale by Mendenhall's schooner, the Algonquin, first to scout for copper.
-Angelique found a large mass of copper ore, upon which she and her husband were hired to stay and guard until a barge could come to retrieve it, promised in no more than 3 months' time.
+Angelique found a large mass of copper ore.
+She and her husband were hired to stay and guard it until a barge could come to retrieve it, promised in no more than 3 months' time.
 They were dropped off in July and were left stranded there until the following spring.
 They were left with minimal provisions, which consisted of a half-barrel of flour, six pounds of butter, and some beans.
 A supply boat was promised to arrive after the first few weeks, but it was never sent out.

-The full events were chronicled in a footnote as told by Angelique, in the first printing of a book called "The Honorable Peter White" by Ralph D. Williams in 1907; Angelique's story was pulled from the subsequent printing, thus making it the only written record survives.
-Humans haven't normally settled year-round on Isle Royale.
+The full events were chronicled in a footnote as told by Angelique, in the first printing of a book called "The Honorable Peter White" by Ralph D. Williams in 1907; Angelique's story was pulled from the subsequent printing, thus making it the only written record that survives.
+Humans have not normally settled year-round on Isle Royale.
 For about three thousand years, Native Americans used the land for copper and fish.
 These Native Americans usually limited their visits to the island in the summer.
 Americans in the nineteenth century did likewise.